 They say you should take time to view a situation from someone else’s street corner as every corner provides a different perspective.
 Let’s start looking at our people metrics from another street corner.
 By simply changing our perspective from asking why people are leaving to why people are staying, we can be more proactive.
 We can implement engagement initiatives based on aspects of the organization’s culture that works.
 We can figure out what makes a great leader within our organization and develop training programs that give our talent the best foundation to be successful people managers.
 Yes, calculating this data can be a pain, but it can be instrumental in the success of an organization.

-Check out our HR analytics dashboard to spend less time creating the metrics and more time to finding effective solutions
+Check out our automated HR dashboard to spend less time creating the metrics and more time to finding effective solutions